spray/spray-json/README.markdown

 together need to span all types required by the application.

 This may sound more complicated than it is.
-_spray-json_ comes with a `DefaultJsonProtocol`, which already covers all of Scalas value types as well as the most important reference and collection types.
+_spray-json_ comes with a `DefaultJsonProtocol`, which already covers all of Scala's value types as well as the most important reference and collection types.
 As long as your code uses nothing more than these you only need the `DefaultJsonProtocol`.
 Here are the types already taken care of by the `DefaultJsonProtocol`: